nrueh/plingo/README.md

 `plingo` is an extension of [clingo](https://potassco.org/clingo/), therefore it counts with all of clingo's functionality with new options.

-Run the following command and look at `plingos` options under Plingo Options:
+Run the following command and look at `plingo`'s options under Plingo Options:

 ```
 plingo -h